wikimedia/WikiContrib/backend/Contraband/Install.md

 # Steps to setup server locally

-1. Create a virtual environment.
+1. Create a virtual environment
-2. Install the required packages to run the tool.
+2. Install the required packages to run the tool
-3. Create the phabricator account and generate a Conduit API token.
+3. Create the phabricator account and generate a Conduit API token
+4. Set up environment variables
-4. Run the migrations.
+5. Run the migrations
-5. Create super user
+6. Create super user
-3. Run the local server.
+7. Run the local server

 ## Creating a virtual environment: